naomis-archive/novas-community/README.md

 Before interacting with our community, please read our [Code of Conduct](CODE_OF_CONDUCT.md).

-## Licensing
+# License

-All projects are licensed under the Mozilla Public License, v.
-2.0.
+All projects are licensed under our [global software license](https://docs.nhcarrigan.com/#/license).

-The full license terms may be viewed in the [LICENSE.md file](./LICENSE.md)
+Copyright held by Naomi Carrigan.